nvdaes/readFeeds/readme.md

 ## Installation or Update: ##

-If you used a previous version of this addon, and there is an RSS or personalFeeds folder in your personal NVDA configuration folder, when installing version 6.0 or later, a dialog will ask if you want to upgrade or install.
+If you used a previous version of this addon, and there is an RSS or personalFeeds folder in your personal NVDA configuration folder, when installing the current version, a dialog will ask if you want to upgrade or install.
 Choose update to preserve your saved feeds and to continue using them in the new installed version of readFeeds.

 ## Commands: ##